friilancer/wallets/README.md

 ### Laravel
 Laravel was chosen for its robust ecosystem, built-in authentication, and database management capabilities.
 Key features utilized include Eloquent ORM, middleware, and Sanctum for API authentication.

-### Next.js
-Next.js was selected for the frontend due to its support for server-side rendering, easy integration with React, and efficient handling of API routes.

 ### Laravel Sanctum
-Sanctum provides a simple solution for API token management and SPA authentication, ensuring secure communication between the frontend and backend.
+Sanctum provides a simple solution for API token management and SPA authentication, ensuring secure communication with the API

-### Axios
-Axios was used for making HTTP requests from the Next.js frontend to the Laravel backend, supporting automatic CSRF token handling.

 ## Patterns for Safe Concurrency